WHAT TO ORDER AT DI AN DI

 Bun Thit Nuong: very difficult to fuck this one up.
 Go ahead and order this if you’re not sure about anything else or simply don’t know anything.

 In conclusion, Diandi is one of the finest Viet joints that NYC has to offer at the moment.
-Much of the reason why it ranks so high in my eyes is what Diandi persuaded me to pay a visit in the first place: the bowl of pho thin.
+Much of the reason why it ranks so high in my eyes is what Diandi persuaded me to pay a visit in the first place: the bowl of Pho Thin.
 And it ranks high justifiably so.
 But sadly, so is the price.